 Sandee also has extensive volunteer leadership experience, having served on the Board of Directors at Jewish Vocational Service, and on the Board of Trustees at the San Francisco Day School, where she was Board President from 1999 to 2001.
-She currently serves as Treasurer of the Board of Directors of the Jewish Film Institute.
+She currently serves as Co-Chair of the Board of Directors of the Jewish Film Institute.

 Sandee earned a BA from Yale University and an MBA from the Stanford Graduate School of Business.
 She can be reached through her Executive Assistant, Maiysha Dickerson at 415.276.2904 or by email.

 Jennifer joined Children’s Council in 2016.
 She has more than 15 years of managerial experience in the non-profit sector and a track record of getting initiatives off the ground, taking them to scale and developing strategic partnerships that drive toward mission impact.

 Prior to Children’s Council, Jennifer spent more than a decade at the Corporation for Enterprise Development (most recently as Vice President for Field Engagement), a national nonprofit that makes it possible for millions of people to achieve financial security and contribute to an opportunity economy.
 Earlier in her career, Jennifer worked in the U.S. Senate and for domestic and international organizations that work to build the economic independence of women and girls.